 - Take your medications the morning of surgery as instructed by your surgeon with a sip of water.

-- You may drink clear fluids up to two hours before surgery or as advised by the surgical staff.
+- You may drink clear fluids up to three hours before surgery or as advised by the surgical staff.

 - Leave money, jewelry, and valuables at home.

 - Bring a book, magazine, crossword puzzle, or mobile device (Wi-Fi is available in the pre-op area).

 - Wear comfortable, loose clothing.

 - Bring your insurance card, ID, and Co-Pay if applicable.

 - Bring sleep apnea assists (CPAP, BIPAP), inhalers and medications if instructed to.

 - Bring walker, crutches, wound/ice therapy if you have them, if not they will be provided to you the day of surgery.